sukhmindersandhu/dynamic-form-schema/README.md

 </p>

 <p align="center">
 A schema-based dynamic form builder for Angular Reactive forms provides a user-friendly and efficient way to create forms.
-This tool allows users to easily define the structure and behavior of their forms, resulting in faster development and improved user experience.
-It ensures that the forms are built according to industry standards and best practices, making it a reliable and professional choice for any project.
+This project allows users to easily define the structure and behavior of their forms, resulting in faster development and improved user experience.
 </p>

 **Which Version to use?**